Canine Valley Fever Vaccine Project

-One of The Center's goals is to develop public awareness and education about Valley Fever.
-Every year since 2002, the Governor of Arizona designates a week in November as Valley Fever Awareness Week.
+One of the Center's goals is to develop public awareness and education about Valley Fever.
+Every year since 2002, the Governor of Arizona has designated a week in November as Valley Fever Awareness Week.
 This is a time that the Valley Fever Center for Excellence hosts various public events to improve education about Valley Fever.
-Among other activities, Dr. John Galgiani often presents an informative lecture during this week.
+Among other activities, Dr. John Galgiani often presents informative lectures during this time.
+To see past years' resources, visit HERE.

 The newest edition of our Valley Fever Training Manual became available March 2019.
 This training manual is one of the best resources we provide.
 Its purpose is to help doctors & the public better understand Valley Fever.